klmr/knitr-example/deseq.md

 Introduction
 ------------

-This is an example document showing how [knitr][] can aid making biological analysis easier to understand and reproduce.
+This is an example document showing how [knitr][] can make biological analysis easier to understand and reproduce.
 Do make sure to read [the source code][source] of this document as well, since it shows how to write knitr source code.
 This document was created using the command